 By Chelsea Murray, ATDI, CPDT-KA, KPA-CTP

-• Jumping!
-If your dog gets excited and wants to jump, immediately reward your dog when he/she has four paws on the floor by delivering the treat on the ground to reinforce four paws on the floor.
+If your dog gets excited and wants to jump, focus on rewarding four paws on the floor by delivering the treat on the ground.

-• If your dog looks at you before running to the door, reward that!
+If your dog looks at you before running to the door or while on a walk, reward that!
 Baby steps as we build our relationship.

 The foundation to a healthy relationship is communication.
 We communicate our feelings and/or what we want, and we listen.
-Dog's speak using their dog body language and barking, growling, etc. Therefore, we must learn to read dog body language to be able to listen to our dog.
-Training starts with the humans learning how to show our dog what we want in a fun manner, so our dog wants to engage with us.
+Dogs speak using their dog body language (barking, yawning, growling, etc.) Therefore, we make an effort to learn to read dog body language to be able to listen to our dog.
+Training starts with the humans learning how to collaborate and engage with our dog in a fun and safe manner.
 It's teamwork!
 Together we build new habits.
 Training should be FUN for you and your pup.
-If it is not fun, seek help from a professional certified dog trainer.
+Baby rewarding successful steps.
+You may need to seek help from a professional certified dog trainer.